Protect yourself and those around you from illnesses like COVID-19 & flu.

 Schedule Your Vaccine

-Let’s protect ourselves, our family, friends, and others in the community against getting sick with COVID-19.
+Let’s protect ourselves, family, friends, and others in the disability community against illnesses like COVID-19 and the flu.

-It can be hard to know where to find information and help to get the COVID-19 vaccine.
-The SC Disability Vaccine Access Network is here to help people with disabilities and friends of the disability community plan the steps needed to get the shot, and feel confident that they have made a personal, informed decision to get the vaccine.
+It can be hard to know where to find information and help to get the COVID-19 and flu vaccines.
+The SC Disability Vaccine Access Network is here to help people with disabilities and friends of the disability community plan the steps needed to get vaccinated and feel confident that they have made a personal, informed decision to get the vaccine.

 South Carolina Disability Vaccine Access Hotline